stellar/stellar-protocol/drafts/draft-detacct.md

 struct CreateDetAccountOp
 {
-    Signer signer;         // first signer to add (with weight 1) uint32 weight;         // weight of first signer int64 startingBalance; // initial amount to deposit in account };
+    opaque salt<32>;       // unique data, if needed by application Signer signer;         // first signer to add uint32 weight;         // weight of first signer int64 startingBalance; // initial amount to deposit in account };